 - Uninsured motorist coverage - $25,000 per person/$50,000 per accident.
-Uninsured motorist provides you coverage for a bodily injury claim you would have against another driver who does not have insurance.
+An uninsured motorist provides you coverage for a bodily injury claim you would have against another driver who does not have insurance.
 This coverage does not pay for physical damage to your vehicle.

-- Underinsured motorist coverage - underinsured motorist coverage must be equal to the uninsured motorist coverage.
-Underinsured motorist provides you coverage for a bodily injury claim you would have against another driver whose liability coverage is less than your underinsured coverage.
+- Underinsured motorist coverage - underinsured motorist coverage must be equal to uninsured motorist coverage.
+An underinsured motorist provides you coverage for a bodily injury claim you would have against another driver whose liability coverage is less than your underinsured coverage.

 - Basic no-fault - $30,000 per person.
 Basic no-fault provides you coverage for economic loss (such as medical expenses and work loss) as a result of an accidental injury without regard to fault.
 No-fault is also known as Personal Injury Protection (PIP).

-Insurance companies do offer higher liability, uninsured, underinsured and no-fault benefits as an option.
-You can also purchase the following non-mandatory coverages, note that there are other non-mandatory coverages you may purchase that are not listed below:
+Beyond what is required, insurance companies do offer higher liability, uninsured, underinsured, and no-fault benefits as an option.
+You can also purchase the following non-mandatory coverages.
+Note that there are other non-mandatory coverages you may purchase that are not listed below:

-- Collision coverage - provides coverage for physical damage to your vehicle that is caused by colliding with some other vehicle or object, or on overturning the vehicle.
+- Collision coverage: Provides coverage for physical damage to your vehicle that is caused by colliding with some other vehicle or object or by overturning the vehicle.
 It pays regardless of who causes the accident.

-- Towing - provides coverage to reimburse you for towing expenses involved in an emergency situation.
+- Towing: Provides coverage to reimburse you for towing expenses in an emergency.